-Seniors have more health insurance options than ever before.
-Massachusetts Medicare Advantage Plans are one of those options.
-Medicare Advantage replaces your Original Medicare private-fee-for-service benefits with an approved managed care plan that saves you money.
+You have more health insurance options in 2016 than ever before.
+Massachusetts Medicare Advantage (MA) plans are one of those options.
+It's government approved private health insurance that replaces your Original Medicare private-fee-for-service benefits.

 If you are worried that an HMO or PPO plan will try to limit your care, Medicare Advantage is not the only way to get full coverage.
-Massachusetts Medicare Supplemental Insurance and a Massachusetts Medicare Part D Plan (for prescriptions) work hand-in-hand with your Original Medicare to give you the best coverage possible.
+For a little more each month you can have the best care available and lower your out-of-pocket expenses.
+Savvy seniors hold on to their Original Medicare and get the additional coverage they need with a Massachusetts Medicare Part D Plan (prescriptions) and Massachusetts Medicare Supplement Insurance.

 If you are not aware of the benefits of a Medicare Supplement, and how it pays the big medical bills from an extended illness or hospital stay, visit our Massachusetts Medigap Plans page.
 All Medicare Supplements are standardized and regulated.
 That means you can go with the lowest cost policy and get all of the same benefits.